ThunderSphun/hammers/README.md

 # Hammers
 ## Introduction
 This is the repo for the mod Hammers
 The mod is made by ThunderSphun
+You can download this mod on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/thundersphuns-hammers)

 ## Table of Content
 - [Introduction](#introduction)